webeism/php-ii-sep-2020/README.md

 # PHP II -- Class Notes -- Sep 2020

 ## TODO
+* Q: Is there a new way to re-use PDO database query iterations once exhausted?
+(PHP 7.4?)
+* A:
 * Does Laravel use Doctrine?
   * Not natively, but there's a bridge: https://packagist.org/packages/laravel-doctrine/orm
 * Software Design Patterns